vindaalex/multizone-thermostat/README.md

 * initial_preset_mode (Optional): Set the default mode.
 Default is normal operational mode.
 Allowed alternative is any in 'extra_presets'.
 The 'inital_preset_mode' needs to be present in the 'extra_presets' of the 'initial_hvac_mode'

 * precision (Optional): specifiy setpoint precision: 0.1, 0.5 or 1
 * detailed_output (Optional): include detailed control output including PID contributions and sub-control (pwm) output.
-To include detailed output use 'on'.
+To include detailed output use 'True'.
 Use this option limited for debugging and tuning only as it increases the database size.
-Default = off
+Default = False

 checks for sensor and switch:
 * sensor_stale_duration (Optional): safety routine "emergency mode" to turn switches off when sensor has not updated for a specified time period.
 Specify time period.
 Activation of emergency mode is visible via a forced climate preset state.
 Default is not activated.